tensorflow/tensorflow/tensorflow/lite/g3doc/performance/quantization_spec.md

 $$real\_value = (int8\_value - zero\_point) \times scale$$

-Per-axis (aka per-channel) or per-tensor weights are represented by `int8` two’s complement values in the range `[-127, 127]` with zero-point equal to 0.
+Per-axis (aka per-channel in Conv ops) or per-tensor weights are represented by `int8` two’s complement values in the range `[-127, 127]` with zero-point equal to 0.
 Per-tensor activations/inputs are represented by `int8` two’s complement values in the range `[-128, 127]`, with a zero-point in range `[-128, 127]`.

 There are other exceptions for particular operations that are documented below.